Water Distribution System

 Greeley currently has three treated water reservoirs: 23rd Avenue, Mosier Hill, and Gold Hill.
 Another water treated water storage facility in Greeley is the Gold Hill Elevated Tank.

 23rd Avenue Reservoir

 Located at 2503 Reservoir Road.
 It has three concrete reservoirs with floating covers.
-Each of these reservoirs have a capacity of 7.5 million gallons.
-In addition the facility has one 15 million gallon concrete reservoir underground.
+Each of these reservoirs has a capacity of 7.5 million gallons.
+In addition, the facility has one 15 million gallon concrete reservoir underground.
 The 23rd Avenue site serves pressure zone 1 with water from Bellvue and Boyd Treatment Plants.